riboseinc/jekyll-duplicate/README.md

 ## Use cases

-* You have documentation for your desktop app available via your main site as usual and want to reuse the same pages in context of app’s built-in web-based help, similar to e.g. what Xcode does.
+* You want to keep documentation for your desktop app available via app’s main site (as usual), while reusing the same pages in context of app’s built-in web-based help, similar to e.g. what Xcode does.

-  In this scenario you may want new pages to provide the same content in a different layout (perhaps excluding some page elements).
+  In this scenario you’d likely want to have your in-app documentation provide the same content, but in a slightly different layout (for example, excluding some page elements).

 * You want to output machine-readable JSON for each document.